Rayvenden/Tell-me-more/README.md

 # Tell-me-more
 A command line tool written in Python3 provides information about the linux user and the system.
-The tool displays the users of the system, the current user who is logged in the system, and the memory information.
+The tool displays the bash users of the system, the no bash users of the system, the current user who is logged in the system, and the memory information.

 ##Instructions
 To run the tool follow the steps